thluiz/devthluiz2/content/posts/spying-on-methods-jest/index.md

 -   Your tests may become brittle over time - Every change to the entities (player, obstacles, managers) may require changes in all tests;
 -   The Entities may not be so easy to set up - The Player may rely on Canvas, EventListeners, or Network, etc. to be constructed;
 -   You are mixing player logic with obstacle manager logic.
 Both entities are coupled by these tests;
--   `Drawbacked` can be an internal/private property that we'll need to expose just to test (information leak);
+-   `Knockback` can be an internal/private property that we'll need to expose just to test (information leak);

 Fourtnelly, Jest has powerful mechanisms that let you Mock even your import statements: